Non-Intrusive Graph-Based Bot Detection for E-Commerce Using Inductive Graph Neural Networks: Conclusion

 \section{Conclusion}

-We presented a non-intrusive, graph-based bot detection framework evaluated on real-world traffic with high-confidence bot labels that models session--URL interactions and applies inductive GraphSAGE for session classification.
-By combining topology with semantic features, the refined-graph model improves over a strong session-only MLP while avoiding CAPTCHAs and client-side instrumentation.
-Robustness experiments show modest degradation under edge perturbations, and cold-start evaluation confirms strong inductive generalization to new sessions/URLs, supporting deployment as a bounded-latency backend scoring module.
+We presented a non-intrusive, graph-based bot detection framework that models session--URL interactions and applies inductive GraphSAGE for session classification.
+On real-world traffic with high-confidence bot labels, the refined-graph model improves over a strong session-only MLP and remains robust under mild edge perturbations and cold-start evaluation, supporting deployment as a bounded-latency backend scoring module.